1983 in motoring

-This article 1983 in motoring deals with developments in the automotive industry throughout the year 1983 by various automobile manufacturers, grouped by country.
+1983 in motoring deals with developments in the automotive industry throughout 1983 by various automobile manufacturers, grouped by country.
 The automotive industry designs, develops, manufactures, markets, and sells motor vehicles, and is one of the Earth's most important economic sectors by revenue.

 The first practical automobile with a petrol engine was built by Karl Benz in 1885 in Mannheim, Germany.

 1983 saw a great number of new model launches in Europe, with the popularity of the hatchback bodystyle continuing to gather pace and now being the most popular bodystyle in many countries.

 United Kingdom

 British Leyland has had another busy year.
-The Austin Allegro has finally ended its production life after 10 years, following the launch of its successor - the Maestro.
+The Austin Allegro had finally ended production after 10 years, following the launch of its successor - the Maestro.
 The new car is built at the Cowley plant in Oxford, and is sold as a five-door hatchback with an exceptionally spacious interior.
-It is hardly the best looking car in the world, but features many novel "extras" including a bonded laminated windscreen, body-coloured plastic bumpers, an electric engine management system and a standard five-speed gearbox - features which are still rare on comparable modern day family cars.
+It is hardly the best looking car in the world, but features many novel "extras" including a bonded laminated windscreen, body-coloured plastic bumpers, an electronic engine management system and a standard five-speed gearbox - features which are still rare on comparable modern-day family cars.
 Another novel feature which appeared on the more expensive Vanden Plas & MG versions is a digital instrument panel and a trip-computer which talks and also alerts the driver of any problems although the feature would soon be dropped.
 Power comes from 1.3 and 1.6 petrol engines, and there is also a more powerful MG version (the MG Maestro 1600) which uses the 1.6 R-Series engine and is capable of 110 mph.
 Interior space, asking price and running costs are the car's strongest points, and a saloon version is expected next year to give British Leyland an up-to-date rival for the Ford Sierra.